 For a more in-depth discussion of Tea and Caffeine check here.

-BBQ season is upon us!
-Will you have a vegetarian to feed in your group?
+Will you have a vegetarian to feed at your next BBQ?
 Often meatless patties are dry and disappointing, especially the ones that come packaged from the grocery store.
+Not this one!
 Veggie burgers are so easy to make in your home kitchen, requiring fairly minimal forethought and prep work.
 Check here to view the full recipe for Smoky Yerba Mate Lentil Burgers!

 Butter tea, known as Po cha in Tibet, is made from churning tea, salt and yak butter.
 Butter tea is not for the faint of heart, but might be just the thing for your next expedition!
 The authentic ingredients used to make po cha are hard to find outside Tibet, but you can still get a close taste using the following recipe.
 Check here to view the full recipe for Butter Tea from Tibet!